connyay/drio/README.md

 The request IP address is hashed and recorded to allow blocking abuse.

+## Trust

+This application is fully open source to allow inspecting the logic to ensure that documents aren't being secretly stored, account numbers or addresses aren't being harvested, and in general no malicious actions are being performed.

+The application is built and deployed by github to remove humans from deployment.
+What you see in the source tree is what is running.

 ## Web App

 A simple webapp is available to upload documents and display totals and